 Although many women have been able to fast with no impact on the amount of their breast milk production or nutrient composition, making sure that you know what red flags to look out for is really important.

-Pay attention to your baby: signs that your baby is not getting enough milk include baby losing weight or not gaining weight, decreaed number of wet diapers, baby seeming unhappy after feeding, or seemingly overall distressed
+- Pay attention to your baby: signs that your baby is not getting enough milk include baby losing weight or not gaining weight, decreased number of wet diapers, baby seeming unhappy after feeding, or seemingly overall distressed

 Another consideration is whether your baby is younger than 6 months and exclusively breastfed or older than 6 months and eating table foods.
 It may be slightly easier to maintain your milk supply as your baby starts eating food but it is still important to focus on eating and drinking appropriately during non-fasting hours.

 Now with this knowledge, if you’re committed to fasting while breastfeeding, continue reading for nutrition and health tips.